Paradise, Kentucky: Geography

+Legacy

 Song by John Prine

 The town is the primary subject of the 1971 folk song "Paradise" by artist John Prine.
 The lyrics recall the singer's fond childhood memories of visiting Paradise and its surrounding areas, while at the same time lamenting that it has since been ravaged by the effects of strip mining and deforestation.
 The Peabody coal company is specifically cited by the singer's father as having "hauled" the town away in coal trains.
 In the final verse, the singer states a desire to be cremated upon death and the ashes spread in the Green River, the method in which Prine was ultimately interred after his death in 2020.

 The song has since been covered by musicians such as John Denver, Dwight Yoakam, and Sturgill Simpson, as well as a number of other famed artists.
-A park overlooking the Rochester Dam near the Butler County line was renamed in Prine's honor in 2022, paying homage to his strong connection with the area.
+Two years after Prine's 2020 death, a park overlooking the Rochester Dam along Kentucky Route 70 near the Butler County line was renamed in Prine's honor in 2022, paying homage to his strong connection with the area.